hashicorp/consul-guides/service-discovery/prepared-queries/README.md

 #### Serf
 Consul has its roots on the SWIM (Scaleable Weakly-consistent Infection-type process-group Membership) Protocol, which was published in an academic paper describing a protocol for distributed communications.
 The Serf library was created as an implementation of this protocol, and Consul is built on top of Serf.

 In a nutshell, the protocol implementation provides small, constant network load that scales well, allowing fast propagation and convergence.
-A presentation of Consul running in massive scale can be found here [ConsulScale].
+A presentation of Consul running in massive scale can be found here https://youtu.be/CDQaqiRhTtk.
 #### raft
 raft is a Go library that manages a replicated log and can be used with an FSM to manage replicated state machines.
 It is a library for providing consensus.